-I am currently working on a fourth book about performance studies founder Richard Schechner’s Performance Workshop and Rasaboxes performer training that I am co-authoring with Paula Murray Cole and Michele Minnick under contract with Routledge (expected publication 2020).
-This will be the first book about Richard Schechner’s forty-year pedagogical process and will be a significant contribution to theatre training and acting pedagogy.
+I am currently working on a fourth book about performance studies founder Richard Schechner’s Performance Workshop and Rasaboxes performer training that I am co-authoring with Paula Murray Cole and Michele Minnick under contract with Routledge (expected publication 2023).
+This will be the first book about Richard Schechner’s pedagogical process that he has developed over the past 40 years and will be a significant contribution to theatre training and performance pedagogy.

 “Commemorating the Ancestors: Performances of Death at the Tucson All Souls’ Procession.”
 Focus on World Festivals.
 Edited by Chris Newbold, Goodfellows Books, Oxford, 2016, pp. 28-289.